-Non-California organizations may also apply; however, CIRM funding can be used only for allowable expenditures incurred within California.
-The applicant must demonstrate by the application deadline a commitment of funds from other sources for project activities outside of California.
+The applicant must demonstrate by the application deadline a commitment of funds from other sources for non-allowable project activities that are necessary to achieve the goals of the application.

 Who can serve as the Principal Investigator (PI)?

 To be eligible, the PI must satisfy the following requirements: